RabbitJahir/RabbitJahir.github.io/README.md

    <h1 align="center">Star Topolgy<br></h1>

 The topology in which computers or various electronic devices are directly interconnected through a hub, switch or host computer is known as Star topology.
 Computers connected here exchange data with the hub, switch or host computer.
 As a result, less time is required for signal exchange and less chance of signal collision Signal Flow is bidirectional.
-It is easier to identify problems as there a central computer.
-Various types of cables are used in this topology, although twisted pair cables are more commonly found.
+It is easier to identify problems as there is a central computer.
+Various types of cables are used in this topology, although twisted pair cables are more commonly used.
     <br>
     <br>
 <b><u>Advantages</u></b>: